shiddy/shiddy.github.io/source/posts/Setting_up_GPG_and_Hardware_Tokens.md

 gpg --output shiddy\@shiddy.io.gpg-revocation-certificate --gen-revoke shiddy@shiddy.io
 ```

-The above command created a file `shiddy@shiddy.io.gpg-revocation-certificate` which contains the revokation certificate, print it and put in in a fire-safe, slap it on a usb and put it somewhere safe but **do not keep it on your hard drive**
+The above command created a file `shiddy@shiddy.io.gpg-revocation-certificate` which contains the revocation certificate, print it and put in in a fire-safe, slap it on a usb and put it somewhere safe but **do not keep it on your hard drive**

 ### Subkey Generation